Kotlin/kotlin-jupyter/readme.md

 ![Screenshot in Jupyter](./samples/Screenshot.png)

-To start using Kotlin kernel for Jupyter take a look at [this guide](https://github.com/cheptsov/kotlin-jupyter-demo/blob/master/index.ipynb).
+To start using Kotlin kernel for Jupyter take a look at [introductory guide](https://github.com/cheptsov/kotlin-jupyter-demo/blob/master/index.ipynb).

 Example notebooks can be found in the [samples](samples) folder